Best light stands in 2022

 Check Price

-A basic light stand can up a ton of new creative options for photographers by giving them control that on-camera flash and natural light can’t match.
-They can also be used to mount reflectors, hang backdrops, or even provide more flattering lighting for videos.
-These are simple, durable pieces of gear and buying the right one now can have you set for years.
-Our list of the best light stands emphasizes -performance models that will stand the test of time and keep your pricey lighting gear from clattering to the ground.
+A basic light stand can open up a ton of new creative options for photographers by giving them control that on-camera flash and natural light can’t match.
+They can also be used to mount reflectors, hang backdrops, or even provide more flattering lighting for YouTube videos.
+These are simple, durable pieces of gear and buying the right now can have you set for years.
+Our list of the best light stands emphasizes high-performance models that will stand the test of time and keep your pricey lighting gear from clattering to the ground.

 Best overall: Impact Air Cushioned Light Stand

-Why it made the cut: A simple, versatile light stand that can handle studio lights while remaining reasonably priced is what makes this our choice for best overall light stand.
+Why it made the cut: A simple, versatile light stand that can handle studio lights while remaining reasonably priced is what makes this our for best overall light stand.

 Key features